Turtles all the way down: In epistemology and other disciplines

 Bertrand Russell also mentions the story in his 1927 lecture Why I Am Not a Christian while discounting the First Cause argument intended to be a proof of God's existence:

 If everything must have a cause, then God must have a cause.
 If there can be anything without a cause, it may just as well be the world as God, so that there cannot be any validity in that argument.
-It is exactly of the same nature as the Hindu's view, that the world rested upon an elephant and the elephant rested upon a tortoise; and when they said, 'How about the tortoise?' the Indian said, 'Suppose we change the subject.'

 Modern allusions or variations

 References to "turtles all the way down" have been made in a variety of modern contexts.
 For example, American hardcore band Every Time I Die titled a song “Turtles All the Way Down” on their 2009 album New Junk Aesthetic.
 The lyrics mention the turtle world theory.

 "Turtles All the Way Down" is the name of a song by country artist Sturgill Simpson that appears on his 2014 album Metamodern Sounds in Country Music.
 "Gamma Goblins ('Its Turtles All The Way Down' Mix)" is a remix by Ott for the 2002 Hallucinogen album In Dub.
 Turtles All the Way Down is also the title of a 2017 novel by John Green about a teenage girl with obsessive–compulsive disorder.

 Musician Captain Beefheart used the phrase in 1975 to describe playing with Frank Zappa and The Mothers of Invention (captured on the album Bongo Fury) when he told Steve Weitzman of Rolling Stone that he "had an extreme amount of fun on this tour.
 They move awfully fast.
 I've never travelled this fast with the Magic Band—turtles all the way down."

 Stephen Hawking incorporates the saying into the beginning of his 1988 book A Brief History of Time: